Generating sets and representability for symplectic capacities: Proof of Theorem (monotone generation for ellipsoids)

 \section{Proof of Theorem \ref{thm:gen ell} (monotone generation for ellipsoids)}

-Theorem \ref{thm:gen ell} follows from McDuff's characterization of the existence of symplectic embeddings between ellipsoids, and the fact that monotone generation is equivalent to almost order-recognition.
+Theorem \ref{thm:gen ell} follows from McDuff's characterization of the existence of symplectic embeddings between ellipsoids, and the fact that monotone generation is equivalent to almost order-reflexion.
 To explain this, let $(S,\leq)$ be a preordered set.
 We fix an order-preserving $(0,\infty)$-action on $S$.
-We define the \emph{order-capacity map} $c^\leq:S\x S\to[0,\infty]$ by
+We define the \emph{order-capacity function} $c^\leq:S\x S\to[0,\infty]$ by